ASSISTIVE DEVICES & THE SSA

 To establish a medical need for an assistive device, the SSA considers the following factors:

-1. Medical Evaluation: Your medical records should include an evaluation from a doctor who has examined and treated you.
+- Medical Evaluation: Your medical records should include an evaluation from a doctor who has treated you.
 Your doctors report should document your specific medical condition and your resulting physical limits that require the use of an assistive device.

 IS A PROSTHESIS AN ASSISTIVE DEVICE?

-A prosthesis is a wearable artificial limb that takes the place of an absent body part.
-If you have a prosthesis, the SSA needs evidence from a medical source that documents your ability to walk, or perform fine and gross movements, with the prosthesis in place.
+A prosthesis is an artificial limb that takes the place of an absent body part.
+If you have a prosthesis, then the SSA needs evidence from a medical source that documents your ability to walk, or perform fine and gross movements, with the prosthesis in place.

 The SSA states that if you have an amputation that involves one or both legs, it is not necessary for the doctor to evaluate your ability to walk without the prosthesis in place.
 Isn’t that nice of them?